MindsetConsulting/hcmmytimesheetExtension/README.md

 # hcmmytimesheetExtension
 HCM Time Sheet Entry

-To be used in an SCN blog to share this process.
+This code base is used as an example on the SCN blog for extending a Fiori app with GPS.

+For other services similar to this, please visit our website http://www.mindsetconsulting.com